AIAScience/mflux-ai-tutorials/model-serving/content.md

 ## Tutorial

-In this tutorial we will deploy a machine learning model as a REST API using Flask in a [Docker](https://www.docker.com/) container.
+In this tutorial we will deploy a machine learning model as a REST API using two approaches:

+* Using Flask
+* Using MLFlow's build in functionality.

+In both approaches we will deploy it using  a [Docker](https://www.docker.com/) container.

 ### Train and save a model